ayhem-b/Graduation_report/chaps/chpt2.typ

 *Database Schema Design*

-The database is designed around Django’s authentication framework and extended to support CMMS features such as work order management, machine tracking, and maintenance logging, as illustrated in @erd
+We designed the database around Django’s authentication framework and we extended it to support CMMS features such as work order management, machine tracking, and maintenance logging, as illustrated in @erd

  Here's a breakdown of the schema components: